 During the year I spent in a French elementary school teaching English with TAPIF (Teaching Assistant Program in France), I got to see first-hand the school supplies students used in their classrooms.
 In general, I found the school supplies in France to be sturdier and of higher quality than the supplies that I typically find in the United States.

 The school supply list given to parents is very detailed, sometimes describing specific colors and sizes of notebooks.
 It can be stressful making sure that you get exactly what the teacher expects, down to the number of pages needed in a specific notebook.
-However, since students need to adhere to similar lists throughout the country, manufacturers produce supplies that directly correlate to the sizing typically request by schools.
+However, since students need to adhere to similar lists throughout the country, manufacturers produce supplies that directly correlate to the sizing typically requested by schools.
 So, while tricky, you don’t have tooooo many choices to sort through.

 Parents and/or guardians are responsible for buying school supplies for their children.
 As you can imagine with such a lengthy list, school supply costs do add up quickly.
 There is some help available for families in need, known as l’allocation de rentrée scolaire.